Emergency Lighting Fixtures – What you need to know in 5 minutes

 Scenario 1:

 This maintained lighting fixture in normal operation is off, so when a student enters the classroom, he will press on the ordinary wall-mounted lighting switch and switch on the light.
-In this case, all the lamps will be on, then when he leaves the classroom and switch off the lighting switch, all the lamps of the maintained lighting fixture will be off, but still, the power source which comes from the panel is available (no power cut-off).
+In this case, all the lamps will be on, then when he leaves the classroom and switches off the lighting switch, all the lamps of the maintained lighting fixture will be off, but still, the power source, which comes from the panel, is available (no power cut-off).

 Scenario 2:

-The lamps are off, but suddenly after a while, the electrical source that feeds the panel of the maintained lighting fixture is cut, so only the lamp that is connected to a battery of the maintained lighting fixture will be turned on, and the other lamps will be off.
-This is regardless the switch of the classroom is on or off.
+The lamps are off, but suddenly, after a while, the electrical source that feeds the panel of the maintained lighting fixture is cut, so only the lamp that is connected to a battery of the maintained lighting fixture will be turned on, and the other lamps will be off.
+This is regardless of whether the switch in the classroom is on or off.

 The non-maintained Emergency Lighting Fixture:

-While a non-maintained emergency lighting fixture means it will operate only when the power is off.
-So, when the power source is connected to the lighting fixture, the lamp will not be on, and the battery will be only in the charging mode.
+An emergency lighting fixture that is not maintained will operate only when power is off.
+So, when the power source is connected to the lighting fixture, the lamp will not be on, and the battery will be in charging mode only.

-The problem of this type we can’t know the battery is working fine or not unless we have a power failure, so in this case, if the lamp is energized, that means the battery is good, and if not, that means the battery needs maintenance or replacement.
+The problem with this type is that we can’t tell whether the battery is working properly unless we have a power failure.
+If the lamp is energized, the battery is good; if not, it needs maintenance or replacement.

 We usually install the maintained emergency lighting fixture where we need a high level of illumination.

-Here is a list of the electrical tools which will be required to complete the termination of the electrical lighting panel:
+Here is a list of the electrical tools that will be required to complete the termination of the electrical lighting panel:

 A- Cable Insulation Tester